-How to Spot Them: Architects are described as fiercely independent and private.
-They’re typically heads-down, hard workers who would rather work alone than with a team who will slow them down, but they are brilliant analysts who love digging into data.
-They are confident and decisive, but sometimes their sharp minds can make them appear arrogant or judgmental to others.
+How to spot them: Architects are described as fiercely independent and private.
+They’re heads-down, hard workers who would rather work alone than with a team who will slow them down.
+They love digging into data.
+Both confident and decisive, their sharp minds can sometimes make them appear arrogant or judgmental to others.

-What Motivates Them: Architects thrive when tackling an intellectually stimulating challenge.
+What motivates them: Architect personality types thrive when tackling an intellectually stimulating challenge.

 2. Logician (INTP)

-How to Spot Them: Individuals in the truest sense of the word, Logicians are inventive, creative and intelligent.
+How to Spot Them: Individuals in the truest sense of the word, Logician personality types are inventive, creative, and intelligent.
 They’re great analysts and abstract thinkers.
-However, they are extremely private, often mysterious and may miss social or emotional cues, which can make them appear insensitive or eccentric to others.
+However, they are extremely private, often mysterious, and may miss social or emotional cues, which can make them appear insensitive or eccentric to others.

 What Motivates Them: Logicians love exploring ideas and theories and immersing themselves in technical subject matter.

 How to Work With Them: Similar to Architects, Logicians want to be given a challenge that’s intellectually stimulating and then be left alone.
-Give them guidance, not rules.
+Give these personality types guidance, not rules.

 3. The Commander (ENTJ)

 How to Spot Them: As their name suggests, Commanders are natural-born leaders.
 Their combination of confidence and charisma makes them uniquely equipped to motivate people to work toward their vision.
-Like Jan, they are strong-willed and firm.
-However, they can also be stubborn, impatient and even ruthless if others aren’t willing to follow them.
+These personality types are strong-willed and firm.
+However, they can also be stubborn, impatient, and even ruthless if others aren’t willing to follow them.

 What Motivates Them: Commanders have a singular mission to accomplish their goals, no matter what it takes.